 It is the builders' responsibility to obtain and pay for any and all necessary permits for work to be performed by Advanced Concrete Foundations.
 A copy of the building permit should be posted on the job site prior to the start of work.
 An approved set of plans should be on site at all times.

 Lengths are determined by measuring the corners to the longest dimension each way.
 All dimensions 4" and over are rounded up to the next full foot.
 Advanced Concrete Foundations cannot provide wall lengths to fractions of inches.
 When walls change thickness in the middle of a wall the builder will be charged at the thicker wall rate up to the next corner.
 The wall thickness is determined by measuring the base of the wall.
-Wall height for billing purposes is determined by the height of the forms set.
-Walls over 4' high up to 8' high are charged at the 8' high rate.

 The key to a successful foundation experience is a complete and accurate set of drawings for your project.
 The builder shall provide drawings of work to be performed, including all necessary dimensions and the size and location of all openings, pockets, sleeves, ledges, etc. All changes and field determined items must be noted on the drawing and initialed.
 Advanced Concrete Foundations cannot be responsible for errors or omissions on the drawings.
 An approved set of plans should be on site at all times.